HLS-PGR-newsletter/HLS-PGR-newsletter/_articles/2018-05-01-failure-in-academia.md

 subtitle: James Bartlett talks about imposter syndrome, and how opening up about failure can create more realistic expectations of academia.
 ---

 Browse any guide on postgraduate research and you will come across how emotionally challenging a Master’s and PhD can be.
 For example, [Kate Williams](http://www.psypag.co.uk/wp-content/uploads/2015/09/30th-Anniversary-Book.pdf) outlined the challenges and isolation that you can face in the PsyPAG survival guide (page 31).
 She also touches on what is known as “imposter syndrome”.
 This is the feeling that you are a failure or a fraud in comparison to your peers.
-As always, there is an excellent PhD comic to illustrate this!
+As always, there is an excellent PhD comic ("Piled Higher and Deeper" by Jorge Cham www.phdcomics.com) to illustrate this!

 <center>
   <img src="{{ site.baseurl }}/img/PhD-comic-imposter.png" alt="Piled Higher and Deeper by Jorge Cham